Jumping on a trampoline is a good exercise not just because it’s fun but because you can also get better results than jogging.

 Improved bone density

-Bones become weaker when they’re not under stress. jumping on a trampoline puts them on stress in a safe way.
+Bones become weaker when they’re not under stress. jumping on a trampoline puts them under stress in a safe way.
 As a matter of fact, rebounding is one of the ways to prevent/cure Osteoporosis.

 Increased muscle strength